du-cki/api_template/README.md

 ## Features

-- **Flexible Async Web-Server**: Utilizes `aiohttp.web` for creating a flexible and efficient asynchronous web server.
+- **Flexible Async Web-Server**: Utilizes `aiohttp.web` for creating a flexible and lightweight async web server.
-- **File-Based Routing**: Any file in the routes folder is automatically added to the router, simplifying the routing process.
+- **File-Based Routing**: Any file in the `routes/` folder is automatically added to the router, simplifying the routing process.
 - **Logging Preset**: Comes with a pre-configured logging setup.

-## Directory Structure
+## Template Structure

 `.`<br>
 `├──`[`routes/`](routes): Any file in this folder is automatically added to the router.<br>